 Peter is passionate about developing the literary arts in Fiji and addressing prolonged silences in the art form.
 A SLAM poet with a large following, he is a champion of the revival of the literary movement in Fiji, working to provide spaces for new and emerging poets and artists to enable the framing of authentic local voices.
 In 2016, Peter was among seven presenters who participated in the inaugural Tedx Suva in which he spoke on 'Storytelling for Advocacy'.

 Pascalle Burton is a Meanjin-based experimental poet and performer with an interest in conceptual art and cultural theory.
-Her collection About the Author is Dead (Cordite Books) was shortlisted for the 2019 Mary Gilmore Award for best first collection of poetry.
 She also plays in the band The Stress of Leisure.
 Her collection About the Author is Dead is available through Cordite Books.

 Sarah Holland-Batt is Professor of Creative Writing and Literary Studies at the Queensland University of Technology, and a Prime Minister's Literary Award-winning poet, writer and critic.
 Her most recent books are a collection of essays on contemporary Australian poetry, Fishing for Lightning: The Spark of Poetry (UQP, 2021), and her third volume of poetry, The Jaguar (UQP, 2022).
 She is presently the 2022 Judy Harris Writer in Residence at the University of Sydney.